-ii.
-Organized Health Care Delivery System.
-Select one:

-No. The state does not employ Organized Health Care Delivery System (OHCDS) arrangements under the provisions of 42 CFR §447.10.

-Yes.
-The waiver provides for the use of Organized Health Care Delivery System arrangements under the provisions of 42 CFR §447.10.

-Specify the following: (a) the entities that are designated as an OHCDS and how these entities qualify for designation as an OHCDS; (b) the procedures for direct provider enrollment when a provider does not voluntarily agree to contract with a designated OHCDS; (c) the method(s) for assuring that participants have free choice of qualified providers when an OHCDS arrangement is employed, including the selection of providers not affiliated with the OHCDS; (d) the method(s) for assuring that providers that furnish services under contract with an OHCDS meet applicable provider qualifications under the waiver; (e) how it is assured that OHCDS contracts with providers meet applicable requirements; and, (f) how financial accountability is assured when an OHCDS arrangement is used:

-iii.
-Contracts with MCOs, PIHPs or PAHPs.

-The state does not contract with MCOs, PIHPs or PAHPs for the provision of waiver services.

-The state contracts with a Managed Care Organization(s) (MCOs) and/or prepaid inpatient health plan(s) (PIHP) or prepaid ambulatory health plan(s) (PAHP) under the provisions of §1915(a)(1) of the Act for the delivery of waiver and other services.
-Participants may voluntarily elect to receive waiver and other services through such MCOs or prepaid health plans.
-Contracts with these health plans are on file at the state Medicaid agency.

-Describe: (a) the MCOs and/or health plans that furnish services under the provisions of \$1915(a)(1); (b) the geographic areas served by these plans; (c) the waiver and other services furnished by these plans; and, (d) how payments are made to the health plans.

-This waiver is a part of a concurrent §1915(b)/§1915(c) waiver.
-Participants are required to obtain waiver and other services through a MCO and/or prepaid inpatient health plan (PIHP) or a prepaid ambulatory health plan (PAHP).
-The §1915(b) waiver specifies the types of health plans that are used and how payments to these plans are made.
+cation for 1915(c) HCBS Waiv ver: Draft NM.015.03.02 - Jul 01, 2023 Page 209 of 227 ii.
+Organized Health Care I Delivery System.
+Select one: does not employ Organized Health Care Delivery System visions of 42 CFR §447.10.
+(OHCDS) arrangements Yes.
+The waive er provides for the use of Organized Health Care Deliver of 42 CFR §447.10. ry System arrangements under designation as an O. voluntarily agree to free choice of qualifi providers not affiliat under contract with assured that OHCD. g: (a) the entities that are designated as an OHCDS and h HCDS; (b) the procedures for direct provider enrollment contract with a designated OHCDS; (c) the method(s) for field providers when an OHCDS arrangement is employed, ted with the OHCDS; (d) the method(s) for assuring that p an OHCDS meet applicable provider qualifications under S contracts with providers meet applicable requirements; sured when an OHCDS arrangement is used: when a provider does not assuring that participants have including the selection of providers that furnish services to the waiver; (e) how it is iii.
+Contracts with MCOs, P. IHPs or PAHPs. ontract with MCOs, PIHPs or PAHPs for the provision of (PIHP) or prepaid a delivery of waiver a with a Managed Care Organization(s) (MCOs) and/or prambulatory health plan(s) (PAHP) under the provisions on other services.
+Participants may voluntarily elect to reson or prepaid health plans.
+Contracts with these health plans. of §1915(a)(1) of the Act for the eccive waiver and other services geographic areas se COs and/or health plans that furnish services under the proved by these plans; (c) the waiver and other services furnuade to the health plans. and other services th t of a concurrent §1915(b)/§1915(c) waiver.
+Participants hrough a MCO and/or prepaid inpatient health plan (PL).
+The §1915(b) waiver specifies the types of health plans lans are made.
+HP) or a prepaid ambulatory This waiver is a part t of a concurrent ?1115/?1915(c) waiver.
+Particinants ar. e required to obtain waiver and